arsenybobrov/hello/README.md

 ## motivation
-sometimes you need/want to create a frondend prototype for further implementation or just because your mother in law needs a simple website for an aniversary event. with frameworks like Next.js or GatsbyJS you can also build static pages.
-StencilJS is another nice approach of rocking the web. but... this setup uses pug templating and i think it is a bit closer to the "good" old way of prototyping frontends :)
+sometimes you need/want to create a frondend prototype for further implementation or just because your mother in law needs a simple website for an aniversary event. this setup uses pug templating and i think it is a bit closer to the "good" old way of prototyping frontends :)

 ## install, develop, build